idio-lang/DIPS/source/implementing-idio/simple-types/functions.rst

 Creation
 ^^^^^^^^

 Creating a closure is a little bit of art.
+In the first instance, we don't have to but we will encode the *creation* of the closure as well as the code for the *implementation* of the closure in the output byte code.
+Subsequently, we have a generated code stream that means if we could store the byte code out as a loadable module then we have the creation code embedded in it.

 When we hit a function abstraction: